liferay/liferay-docs/devGuide/en/chapters/11-marketplace.markdown

 there are additional considerations to take into account when designing and publishing apps.

-### What Kind of Validations are Performed by Liferay?
+### What Kind of Validations Are Performed by Liferay?

 Liferay will ensure that apps meet a minimum set of requirements, such as: